nexmo-community/transcribe-comprehend-multi-sub/README.md

 git push heroku master
 ```

-On your Heroku dashboard where your connector application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage Voice API application as part of the websocket uri, e.g. `wss://myappname.herokuapp.com`
+On your Heroku dashboard where your reference connection application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage Voice API application as part of the websocket uri, e.g. `wss://myappname.herokuapp.com`

-Specifically with the sample application https://github.com/nexmo-se/transcribe-comprehend-client, you will set TRANSCRIBE_COMPREHEND_CONNECTOR_SERVER argument as `myappname.herokuapp.com`
+Specifically with the sample application https://github.com/nexmo-se/transcribe-comprehend-client, you will set TRANSCRIBE_COMPREHEND_reference connection_SERVER argument as `myappname.herokuapp.com`

 ### 1-click Heroku deployment

 Click the 'Deploy to Heroku' button at the top of this page, and follow the instructions to enter your Heroku application name and the 3 AWS parameter respective values retrieved from your AWS account.

-Once deployed, on the Heroku dashboard where your connector application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage Voice API application as part of the websocket uri, e.g. `wss://myappname.herokuapp.com`.
+Once deployed, on the Heroku dashboard where your reference connection application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage Voice API application as part of the websocket uri, e.g. `wss://myappname.herokuapp.com`.

-Specifically with the sample application https://github.com/nexmo-se/transcribe-comprehend-client, you will set TRANSCRIBE_COMPREHEND_CONNECTOR_SERVER argument as `myappname.herokuapp.com`
+Specifically with the sample application https://github.com/nexmo-se/transcribe-comprehend-client, you will set TRANSCRIBE_COMPREHEND_reference connection_SERVER argument as `myappname.herokuapp.com`

 ## Usage capacity

-This connector is a multi-threaded application that submits concurrent transcription requests to Amazon Transcribe in parallel.
+This reference connection is a multi-threaded application that submits concurrent transcription requests to Amazon Transcribe in parallel.

 With this reference code, one connected websocket corresponds to one concurrent transcription request.
 You may decide to update the code on your own to use queues and worker threads to serialize transcription requests from multiple connected websockets.

-Make sure your voice application and connector application do not submit more than the maximum allowed (default = 5) concurrent transcription requests on your Amazon Transcribe account.
+Make sure your voice application and reference connection application do not submit more than the maximum allowed (default = 5) concurrent transcription requests on your Amazon Transcribe account.

 You may see more information on that subject [here](https://docs.aws.amazon.com/transcribe/latest/dg/limits-guidelines.html).